Skip to main content

 Bill Summary

-For statistical purposes, the department will make de-identified case rate data for syphilis available to county and district public health agencies, which data must remain confidential.
+For statistical purposes, the department is required to make de-identified case rate data for syphilis available to county and district public health agencies, which data must remain confidential.

 Status